 Why is it that the media chooses these lightweight cases to illustrate the plight of rape victims?
 There are victims out there needing our support and this nonsense could only pull the rug from underneath them if these silly pursuits persist.

-Zuker probably wanted to leave his mark of Zorro before retiring (which he did).
+Zuker probably wanted to leave his mark of Zorro before retiring (and he did retire before suffering the wrath of the very law he professed to uphold).
 His last hurrah for women and a decision that would be talked about for years to come.
 Indeed, it will be talked about for a long time, but unfortunately not for the heroic reasons he had envisioned.
 Sorry Zuker, but as a woman, I do not want or need a free pass or to win by default because of sins of the past; I prefer equality and due process.

 Click here to read Z’s decision at the bottom of Christie Blatchford’s article.

 UPDATE: I received a comment from Mandi Gray: Her compelling argument is that if I misspelled Ururyar’s name a few times (mea culpa and bloody WordPress), it invalidates the entire content of this blog.
 As Ururyar would say, ”OK”

 I will gladly post her comments if they pertain to the validity of what I quoted about the trial and Zuker’s career.
 The rest is solely my opinion and she can feel free to disagree.

 My blog covers the legal aspect, but you can click here to read Irene Ogrizek’s blog – a very interesting view on personal responsibility and the tyranny of the weak.

 UPDATE: Click here to read about Ururyar being sentenced to 18 months (maximum) by Z and having to pay $8,000 restitution.
 Let’s now wait for the appeal and the legal community’s reaction to this other aberrant decision.